WeersmaLabIBD/SingleCell/Single_cell_seq_analysis.md

 seuratfile@data = CellsMeta
 head(seurat@data)
 ```
-**scale, perform PCAs and JackStraw analysis to define significance of PCAs**
+**Scale, perform PCAs and JackStraw analysis to define significance of PCAs**
 ---
 scale, regressing for nUMI and perc.mit, because these cause unwanted variation in you expression data
 ```